American Occupation

 Datu Ali from Kudarangan was the son of Datu Utu and the son-in-law of Datu Piang who succeeded Datu Utu.
 Before the Americans, Datu Ali has fought the Spaniards in his refusal to honor Spanish flag.
 In 1886, he attacked the town of Lepanto near the Spanish fort of Bugcaon, killing fourteen and looting the place as the campaign ended

-He refused to obey the anti-slavery law of the Americans and attempted raise the entire Cotabato Valley to revolt against the Americans.
+He refused to obey the anti-slavery law of the Americans and attempted to raise the entire Cotabato Valley to revolt against the Americans.
 His agents also sought to convince the M’ranaos of Lake Lanao to join him.
-In early of March 1904, General Leonardo Wood captured Datu Ali’s main cota in Kudaranga.
+In early March 1904, General Leonardo Wood captured Datu Ali’s main cota in Kudaranga.
 But Datu Ali escaped along with his men.
 He shifted to a guerrilla warfare against the Americans.
-In May 1904, his men killed two officers and 17 men when they ambushed a company of the 17th infantry.
-The wounded were captured and cared of.
+In May 1904, his men killed two officers and 17 men when they ambushed a company of the 17th Infantry.
+The wounded were captured and cared for.
 Later they were sent back to an army post.

 His men continued to raid the lower Cotabato valley, keeping the area in turmoil for nearly eight months.
 Months of previous military operation against him failed until a Muslim guide informed the Americans of his whereabouts.
-Finally on October 22, 1905, a surprised attacked on his hideout at Malala River killed him and several hundred of his followers.
+Finally on October 22, 1905, a surprised attacked on his hideout at Malala River killed him and several hundreds of his followers.

 Sources:

 Gowing, Peter G. 1983.
-Mandate in Moroland: the American government of Muslim Filipinos, 1899-1920.
+Mandate in Moroland: the American Government of Muslim Filipinos, 1899-1920.
 Quezon City: New Day Publishers.

 Hurley, Vic.
-Swish of the Kris.
+Swish of the Kris: The Story of the Moros.
 E.P.
 Dutton and Co., Inc., 1936.

 1903 - 1906